Updated on December 23, 2018

 - Dr. Brewer has tried nasal sprays with Ketoconazole, Sporonox, Amphotericin B, and Nystatin.
 Amphotericin B can be harsh causing burning, stuffiness, and nose bleeds – make sure to monitor.
 Sometimes a glutathione nasal spray will help with side-effects by reducing swelling.
 Sporonox causes very little irritation and Nystatin nearly none at all.
 Dr. Brewer has been using Nystatin for the last 6 months with promising results.

-- Woodland Hills Pharmacy says Dr. Brewer uses EDTA and Polysorban 80 (Chelating PX) for biofilm busters along with Amphotericin-B 0.25% Nasal Spray.
-Take Chelating PX in the morning and the Amphotericin B in the evening.
-Alternatively, take both of them one right after the other twice daily (BID).
+- Woodland Hills Pharmacy says Dr. Brewer uses EDTA for biofilm busting along with Amphotericin-B 0.25% Nasal Spray.
+Administer EDTA in the morning and the Amphotericin B in the evening.

 - Dr. Nathan uses Ketoconazole or Nystatin nasal spray for those where Amphotericin B is too strong.
 Dr. Nathan also likes to use Hydrosol Colloidal Silver to help break up the biofilms along with an antifugal nasal spray.